Do you want beautiful wool that’s kind to the environment and animal friendly?

 Hi, I’m Annabel.
 Founder of Annabel Williams, a Bristol based company focusing on naturally dyed, traceable yarns for environmentally conscious crafters.

-I want to create a yarn with provenance – with shepherds who practice high welfare farming, British spinning mills who work so passionately to keep the industry alive and I use natural dyes to reduce our reliance on synthetics.
+I want to create a yarn with provenance – with shepherds who practice high welfare farming, British spinning mills who work so passionately to keep the industry alive and the use of natural dyes to reduce our reliance on synthetics.
 My yarns are breed specific, sourced from farms that go above and beyond caring for their flocks with the best possible practices.
 I believe it’s important to know the origins of your purchases; that way you can make informed choices.

 Plants are central to providing colour, after all, colour is language and nature is abundant.
 Spending time, wandering outdoors is the perfect way to experience the changing seasons and gather for the dye pot.
 With this I’ve developed recipes for truly luxurious colourways with techniques that have been in practice for centuries.